-This is your time to shine, so make the most of it!
+This is your time to shine, so make the most of it and be yourself.
 Follow our 25 simple tips for the entire nursing job interview process.
-You'll be able to ace your initial phone interview, come across professionally in your face-to-face interview, and get your U.S. RN adventure off the ground.
+You'll be able to ace your initial interview, come across professionally in any other conversations, and get your U.S. RN career started.

 PRE-CALL: Failing to prepare = preparing to fail!

 This old line by a famed basketball coach holds true in everyday life.
 If you fail to prepare for your job interview, you have - effectively - fully prepared...to fail the interview.

 To avoid that fate, you need to know what to practice.
 Here are some things to go over as you prepare for your interview: